-NAOF audits the legality and productivity of government finances and compliance with the budget in accordance with section 90 of the Finnish Constitution.
-It also audits the reliability of information provided to Parliament about central government finances and the management thereof, as well as compliance with the regulations of the fiscal policy.
+The NAOF audits the legality and productivity of government finances and compliance with the budget in accordance with section 90 of the Finnish Constitution.
+It also audits the reliability of information provided to Parliament about central government finances and the management thereof, as well as compliance with fiscal policy rules.

 The audit work covers:

 the Government and ministries

 central government transfers and subsidies paid to municipalities, companies, and other entities

 transfers of funds between Finland and the European Communities.

 the Bank of Finland or the Financial Supervisory Authority

 In its audits, the NAOF applies its internal audit guidelines, which are based on the ISSAI auditing standards issued by the International Organisation of Supreme Audit Institutions (INTOSAI).
 The ISSAI auditing standards are based on the International Standards on Auditing (the ISAs).
 These are supplemented by separate manuals for compliance audits, performance audits and fiscal policy audits.